Dendrodoris nigra

-Dendrodoris nigra is a species of sea slug, a dorid nudibranch, shell-less marine gastropod mollusks in the family Dendrodorididae.
+Dendrodoris nigra is a marine species of sea slug, a dorid nudibranch, shell-less marine gastropod mollusks in the family Dendrodorididae.

 Description

-Up to 7 cm long.
+Dendrodoris nigra has body lengths up to 7 cm (77 mm) long.
 Black, sometimes with cream or white spots, the rhinophores with an elongated white knob at the tip.
 The edge of the mantle is frilly, the rest of the body very soft and slimy.
+However, this species can have marginal or submarginal red or pink border.